Sperm Donor Information

 Compensation for sperm donation can vary, and here is why:

 At A Perfect Match, we do not set the compensation for any of our sperm donors.
-The average fee for a first-time sperm donor is between $5,000 - $10,000 (plus travel expenses); However, private ad sperm donors, and sperm donors who agree to exclusive donation may request a higher compensation.
+The average fee for a first-time sperm donor is typically $10,000 or more (plus travel expenses); However, private ad sperm donors, and sperm donors who agree to exclusive donation may request a higher compensation.
 A donor’s requested compensation is noted on his online profile.

 Just as we do not set a sperm donor’s fee, neither do we force intended parents to agree to the sperm donor’s requested fee.
 We will present every reasonable offer to the sperm donor and allow him to decide on compensation.
 Although we will help facilitate compensation negotiations between the parties, the sperm donor and intended parents must make all final decisions.